"Stand by for Titanfall!" |

 Pilots, on the other hand, are obviously smaller and frailer but are much faster and more agile opponents that rely on darting in and out of buildings and wall-running to reach vantage points high above Titans.
 From there, Pilots can use specialized Anti-Titan weapons to deliver devastating amounts of damage.
 Or, if a Pilot can get close enough, they can jump on the back of a Titan and destroy it by shooting at exposed wiring, which can create some impressive “David versus Goliath” moments.
 But it’s not just this balancing act alone that makes Titanfall such a blast to play.

-speed and agility to reach places Titans simply can't get to.
+Titans may be lumbering powerhouses, but Pilots have the speed and agility to reach places Titans simply can't get to. |

 Respawn takes many of the familiar features of modern FPS and tweak them in ways that makes Titanfall accessible to players of variable skill levels, the biggest being that only the best players should be rewarded.
 Titanfall instead rewards players for simply playing the game, whether it’s killing other players, AI opponents, or simply parkouring around the map.
 And instead of coming in the form of map dominating weapons, rewards come in the form of Burn Cards (temporary perks) or time shaved off your next Titan Drop.
 Which calling in your Titan is always satisfying, no matter how many times you've done it.